ida-arbeitszeit/arbeitszeitapp/docs/development_setup.rst

     deciding whether your code belongs there is "Would my code still make sense if this app were a CLI application without a SQL database?"
+    Use case "interactors" implement the business logic.
+They make use of the "Database Gateway" interface to persist and retrieve data.
+"Records" are business-level data structures.

 ``arbeitszeit_web/``
     Contains the code for implementing the Web interface.
 The code in